• Skip to content

 • People have different health and wellbeing needs at different ages and stages of their lives so it is important to understand the structure of the local population, not just in terms of their gender and current ages, but in terms of future projections of population numbers as well as other factors which influence health need such as deprivation, housing, employment, etc as well as where different groups of people live in the city.
 This is necessary in order to plan services, improve health and reduce inequalities.

-• Whilst the geographical boundaries are the same for the local authority and the Clinical Commissioning Group (and its successor Hull’s Health and Care Partnership), the populations differ.
-In general, the local authority commissions services for the residents whereas the CCG provides care for the patients registered with GP practices within Hull.
-From the GP registration file in January 2022, a total of 310,753 people were registered with a Hull GP and/or lived in Hull.
-Overall, 279,488 were registered with a Hull GP and lived in Hull, 4,208 lived in Hull but were registered with a GP outside of Hull (mainly East Riding of Yorkshire) and 27,057 were registered with a Hull GP but lived outside of Hull (virtually all living in East Riding of Yorkshire).
-Overall, 306,545 patients were registered with Hull GPs.
+• Whilst the geographical boundaries are the same for the local authority and the the NHS (sub Integrated Care Board), the populations differ.
+In general, the local authority commissions services for the residents whereas the sub-ICB provides care for the patients registered with GP practices within Hull.
+From the GP registration file in January 2024, a total of 317,974 people were registered with a Hull GP and/or lived in Hull.
+Overall, 288,916 were registered with a Hull GP and lived in Hull, 3,855 lived in Hull but were registered with a GP outside of Hull (mainly East Riding of Yorkshire) and 25,203 were registered with a Hull GP but lived outside of Hull (virtually all living in East Riding of Yorkshire).
+Overall, 314,119 patients were registered with Hull GPs.

-• Based on the GP registration file, 283,696 people lived in Hull which is considerably higher (by almost 25,000) than the ONS resident population estimate.
-Both estimates are subject to incorrect assumptions or errors, but it is likely that the GP registration file overestimates the population.
-It is also possible that the ONS estimate slightly underestimates the resident population.
+• Based on the GP registration file, 292,771 people lived in Hull which is considerably higher (by almost 21,000 people) than the resident population estimated mid-year 2023.
+Both estimates are subject to assumptions or errors, but it is likely that the GP registration file overestimates the population.
+It is also possible that the Census and the annual mid-year estimates from the Office of National Statistics slightly underestimates the resident population.

-• When delivering care through primary care, the differences in the populations need to be considered as around one in 11 patients registered with Hull GPs live in East Riding of Yorkshire.
+• When delivering care through primary care, the differences in the populations need to be considered as just under one in every 12 patients registered with Hull GPs live in East Riding of Yorkshire (just over 25,000 patients in total and 8.0% of all patients registered with Hull GPs), although the percentages of East Riding of Yorkshire residents varies dramatically across Hull’s 28 GP practices (from just above zero to more than half of all registered patients).

 The Population Affected – Why is it Important?